 These Feng Shui Bedroom Tips Might Actually Help You Sleep Better

 A feng shui bedroom is a peaceful and balanced environment that promotes a better night's rest.
-But contrary to popular belief, feng shui is not a Chinese interior design concept or related to any belief system.
+But contrary to popular belief, feng shui is not a Chinese interior design concept.
+Nor is it related to any belief system.
 The words literally translate to "wind water."

 According to P.K.
-Odle, master feng shui consultant and executive director of the renowned American Feng Shui Institute, “Just like gravity, feng shui influences exist in natural and man-made environments.
+Odle, master feng shui consultant and executive director of the renowned American Feng Shui Institute, feng shui is like gravity.
+"Its influences exist in natural and man-made environments.
 Whether you believe it or not, they are already affecting your daily life."

-Feng shui isn't something you do, it is something that's everywhere.
+Feng shui isn't something you do; it is something that's already everywhere.
 It affects you in ways you may not even realize.
 "All buildings have a unique feng shui energy blueprint from the moment they are built, which you can think of as the building's DNA sequence," Odle says.

-Classical feng shui is both an art as well as a sister science to acupuncture.
+Classical feng shui is an art and sister science to acupuncture.
 "Both ancient Chinese sciences have been improving people's lives for centuries and are based on the Yi Jing or Book of Changes, which acknowledges that everything is energy," Odle says.
 "Qi is the Chinese word for the universal lifeforce energy that is in a constant state of change."

-The art of feng shui relates more to decorating and furniture to create positive flow.
-After all, a room with unbalanced energy can affect our health, relationships, and finances more than we can probably imagine.
+From an artistic perspective, decorating and furniture can be used to create positive flow.
+Practicers of feng shui believe that a room with unbalanced energy can affect our health, relationships, and finances.
 Here are some feng shui bedroom rules to follow when decorating one of the most important rooms in your home.

 Proper placement of furniture and accessories is at the heart of creating a feng shui bedroom.
-This is because every building has an unseen section grid, like a tic-tac-toe game.
+Every building has an unseen section grid, like a tic-tac-toe game.
 "The feng shui blueprint grid divides the interior width and depth by three," Odle says.
 "These energy grid lines are like unseen beams that can cause health problems in the area of the body that is bisected between two sections of the energy grid."

-If there is one key to a proper feng shui bedroom layout, it's to avoid bedrooms with exposed beams.
-But if your bedroom already has exposed beams, just make sure that occupied furniture is away from them.
+Beams in general are a no-no for feng shui experts.
+If there is one key to a proper bedroom layout, it's to avoid bedrooms with exposed beams.
+If your bedroom already has them, make sure that frequently occupied furniture is away from them.

 Keeping your bedroom clutter-free is also essential to good feng shui.
 A messy bedroom isn't good for energy flow, even if all of your furniture is in the right place.
 So commit to keeping a neat and tidy space.

-Your headboard should fit up against your wall.
-But realistically, floor molding can create a small amount of separation, so try to keep your bed as close to the wall as possible.
+Your headboard should fit flat against your wall.
+Floor molding can create a small amount of separation, so try to keep your bed as close to the wall as possible.

-However, if for any reason your bed cannot fit up against a wall, Odle suggests being mindful of keeping the door closed, or at the very least, a few inches ajar, when you're laying in bed.
+If your bed cannot fit against a wall, Odle suggests keeping the door closed, or at the very least, a few inches ajar, when you're lying in bed.

 The bed you choose is also important.
 A solid wood frame or a solidly upholstered headboard is best for feng shui.
-Headboards with multiple panels, open bars, or beds with built-in shelving or storage should be avoided.
+Avoid headboards with multiple panels, open bars, or beds with built-in shelving or storage.

 To choose the best feng shui colors for your bedroom, Odle recommends having the space professionally evaluated.
-However, avoiding primary colors—in particular reds, purples, blues, and black—is a good rule of thumb.
+Avoiding primary colors—particularly reds, purples, blues, and black—is a good rule of thumb.
 "They can trigger major problems depending on the feng shui energies of the space," she explains.